Kubernetes StatefulSet: A Deep Dive

 3. Data preserved for future scale-up

-Let me show you a real Cassandra StatefulSet I deployed:
+Here's a real Cassandra StatefulSet I deployed:

 apiVersion: apps/v1